 I don’t know how to write about SyFy’s The Magicians.

 To be more specific, I don’t know how to write about The Magicians because I don’t know where the rest of you are with the show.
 The second season just concluded last night, and a third will arrive sometime in 2018.
-However, up until this past January I hadn’t seen a single episode.
-Then I binged the first season on Netflix just in time for the start of the second season on SyFy, quickly falling in love with this bizarre, often confounding, but fantastically unique slice of fantasy genre storytelling.
-And so much has changed since the pilot!
-I mean, that’s true of any show, but especially The Magicians.
-I desperately want to talk about everything which went down in the finale, but in the age of Peak TV I can’t assume anything.
+However, up until this past January, I hadn’t seen a single episode.
+Then I binged the first season on Netflix just in time for the start of the second season on SyFy.
+I quickly fell in love with this bizarre, often confounding, but fantastically unique slice of fantasy genre storytelling, and I desperately want to talk about everything which went down in the finale.
+However, in the age of Peak TV our mileage always seems to vary.

 So, I’m going to take a page from TVLine and offer up the following profile for those unfamiliar with The Magicians or perhaps familiar but still in need of a push to give it a chance: